crftr/double_double/README.md

   credits:[
     {account: 'Cash', amount: '$320'}])
 ```
-If we wanted to know how much we still owed Grandpa, we could look at the balance of the account.
+If we want to know how much we still owed Grandpa we can look at the balance of the account.
 ```ruby
 DoubleDouble::Account.find_by_name('Grandpa Loan').balance.to_s    # => "480.00"
 ```